taskrabbit/terraform-aws-asg/README.md

 ## Group Module

-The group module will provision security group, launch configuration and auto scaling group resources.
+The group module will provision security group, launch template and auto scaling group resources.
 Both ELB and simple group configurations are supported.